mikko-ahonen/usm-rfc/workflow-format.md

 <dl>
     <dt>USM Workflow Interchange Format (USM-WIF)</dt>
     <dd>JSON format defined in this document for USM Workflow interchange.</dd>

+    <dt>Must-Ignore Policy</dt>
+    <dd>When an implementation encounters a protocol element that it does not
+        recognize, it should treat the rest of the protocol transaction as if the new element simply did not appear, and in particular, the implementation MUST NOT treat this as an error condition.
+[RFC ]</dd>

+    <dt>Must-Understand Policy</dt>
+    <dd>Implementations do not tolerate the introduction of new elements
+        that they do not recognize, but treat this as an error condition.
+[RFC ]</dd>
 </dl>

 ### Notational Conventions